 In 1736 the intrepid Lin brothers led the first Hakka immigrants to settle the plains of Meinong (Měinóng).
-While the Hakka make up about 10% to 15% of the population of Taiwan, in Meinong the percentage today goes up to 95%.
-A hardworking people, who value higher education, the Hakka of Meinong can count a disproportionate number of PhDs (and in the past, imperial scholars) among its population.
+While the Hakka make up about 14% of the population of Taiwan, in Meinong the percentage today is around 95%.
+Hardworking people who value higher education, the Hakka of Meinong can count a disproportionate number of PhDs (and in the past, imperial scholars) among their population.

-Thoroughly rural in character, and once the centre of a thriving and well-protected tobacco industry, Meinong was hit hard by Taiwan's entry into the World Trade Organization (WTO) in 2002.
-With the monopoly system – which had been in place since the 1930s – abolished, the town began to refashion itself into a country retreat.
-Hakka culture, historical sites, tobacco history and (a little more incongruously) butterfly-watching became the cornerstones of the new economy.
+Thoroughly rural in character, and once the centre of a well-protected tobacco industry, Meinong was hit hard by Taiwan's entry into the World Trade Organization (WTO) in 2002.
+With the monopoly system abolished, the town began to refashion itself into a country retreat.
+Hakka culture, historic sites and butterfly-watching became the cornerstones of the new economy.

-Winters are a great time to visit, as the weather is perfect – warm and dry – and the tourists are few.
+Winter is a great time to visit, as the weather is perfect – warm and dry – and tourists are few.
 Summer is the season of the yellow butterflies and in the valleys to the northeast they swarm in the hundreds of thousands.